Books

 **Description from Amazon: Owen had a fuzzy yellow blanket.
 "Fuzzy goes where I go," said Owen.
 But Mrs. Tweezers disagreed.
 She thought Owen was too old for a blanket.
 Owen disagreed.
 No matter what Mrs. Tweezers came up with, Blanket Fairies or vinegar, Owen had the answer.
 But when school started, Owen't mother knew just w...

-More info →The Wind Blew (Rise and Shine)
+More info →The Hat

 FROM SARAH: